sholloway/test_dependencies/README.md

 # Salesforce Test Dependencies
 This repo contains a proof of concept of identifying tests to run upon a Salesforce org deployment.
-This code is not supported or endorsed by Salesforce.
+This code is NOT SUPPORT or endorsed by Salesforce.
-It is only intended as an example of traversing Apex class dependencies.
+It is only intended as an example of traversing Apex class dependencies using the MetadataComponentDependency object.

 ## Setup Instructions